Stephen Coughlan

 Stephen Coughlan (26 December 1910 – 20 December 1994) was an Irish Labour Party politician who served for sixteen years as Teachta Dála (TD) for the Limerick East constituency.
-During the 1930s and 40s he was a member of the Irish Republican Army but in the post-World War 2 period he moved into politics, first with the Republican Clann na Poblachta party and then later with the Labour Party.
+During the 1930s and 40s, he was a member of the Irish Republican Army but in the post World War II period, he moved into politics, first with the Republican Clann na Poblachta party and then later with the Labour Party.
 After becoming extremely politically powerful in his home of Limerick City, Coughlan was criticised as being an extremely parochial politician who jealously guarded his power base against any challenger, even those in his own party, which resulted in a number of local splits and rivalries that ultimately corroded his support.
 Politically and socially conservative, Coughlan was frequently at odds with the rest of the Labour party, while his "colourful" behaviour often drew national attention.

 Background

 Coughlan was born in Limerick City, to a father Coughlan described as highly religious and to a mother Coughlan recalled as being a staunch Irish Republican.
 Coughlan educated at the local Presentation Sisters’ school before later boarding at Blackrock College, Dublin.
 He moved to Tralee in County Kerry in 1928 to become an insurance clerk.
 It was while Coughlan was in Tralee that he was recruited in the Irish Republican Army, with whom he remained a member until 1945.
 Coughlan claimed that during his time in the IRA he was involved in an unsuccessful assassination attempt upon Eoin O'Duffy, leader of the Blueshirts, with whom the IRA was engaged in a bitter feud with around 1933.
 It is also claimed that one of Coughlan's final acts in the IRA was an unsuccessful attempt to prevent O'Duffy and his Irish Brigade departing for the Spanish Civil War by ship from Limerick.

 In December 1944, Charlie Kerins of Tralee, with whom Coughlan had developed a friendship, was executed for his role as a Chief of Staff of the IRA.
 His death prompted Coughlan to turn towards constitutional politics.